Learn how a quantum computer could be physically build, and how it could be controlled.

 - How four of the most promising types of solid-state qubits work: superconducting Transmon qubits, Silicon spin qubits, diamond NV center qubits, and topological qubits;

-- How quantum gates are performed on each of these qubit implementations.
+- How quantum gates, the basic operations of quantum computing, are performed on each of these qubit implementations.

 This is a Massive Open Online Course (MOOC) that runs on edX.